 At the Leading Edge of Anesthesia Care, Training, and Research

 With the recent completion of St. Joseph’s Critical Care Building, residents train in an ultra-modern, state-of-the-art facility encompassing new operating rooms, intensive care units, a same-day surgical facility and emergency rooms.
-The area around the hospital has also changed with new eateries, a fitness center, a new parking garage and affordable resident/student housing.
+The area around the hospital has also changed with new eateries, businesses, a fitness center, a new parking garage and affordable resident/student housing.

 This is just a small sampler of what you can expect to experience during training at St. Joe’s.
 The quality of our residents is evident not only in their high board pass rate (over 90%), but also in their continued acceptance to prestigious fellowships.
 We also take great pride in the number of graduates who stay on as attendings to train the next generation of residents.
-Please explore the links above to learn more about our hospital, our department and our training program.
+Please explore the links on this site to learn more about our hospital, our department and our training program.
 Welcome to St. Joe’s!

-Stephen P. Winikoff
+Stephen P. Winikoff, MD